Screen clients for PEP and sanctions risk without losing the audit trail

 What is PEP and sanctions screening software?

-PEP and sanctions screening software helps regulated firms check whether a client may be politically exposed, sanctioned, or linked to higher-risk indicators that need review.
+PEP and sanctions screening software helps regulated firms check whether a client, beneficial owner, director, controller, or connected party may be politically exposed, sanctioned, or linked to higher-risk indicators that need review.
 Certivus connects screening results with onboarding, risk scoring, review notes, and exportable AML evidence.

-- Run screening as part of client onboarding and review workflows
+- Run screening as part of onboarding, periodic review, and event-triggered file refreshes

 - Document match review decisions and escalation notes

-- Keep screening evidence connected to the client AML record
+- Keep screening evidence connected to client risk, CDD, EDD, and ongoing monitoring records

 TL;DR — Quick Summary

-- •Certivus supports PEP and sanctions checks as part of the wider AML workflow
+- •Certivus supports PEP, sanctions, and screening checks as part of the wider AML workflow

 - •Teams can review matches, record decisions, and keep evidence together